 In general, cottages are not a good financial investment.
 They just don’t increase in value at the same rate as a condo.
 Then there are the carrying costs of taxes, a mortgage and services, which can really add up to more than you’ll ever earn off of “flipping” the property.

 However, in our case, we chose to buy vacant land on an island that doesn’t have much more than a general store, which also happens to be the local post office and cafe.
-While I can buy a bag of chips, a can of beans and a box of screws, it doesn’t have building supplies.
+While I can buy a bag of chips, a can of beans and a box of nails, it doesn’t have building supplies.

 That means all building supplies have to be brought in from off-island.
 It also means that vacant land is VERY cheap and properties with a building are more expensive.
 Simply putting a small 300 sq. ft. cabin on the property will double or even triple the value.